arth3mis/qsynthi/README.md

 ### VS Code

-Please install the CMake extension (twxs.cmake) inside Visual Studio Code.
+Please install the CMake extension (twxs.cmake) and the CMake Tools extension (ms-vscode.cmake-tools) inside Visual Studio Code.

 Visual Studio Code should be able to detect the project and offer you to configure it.
 You can also right-click the file ``CMakeLists.txt`` in the project root directory and select "Configure All Projects".

+Go to the CMake tab on the left side of VS Code, then navigate to "Project status" → "Configure".
+Select your compiler option here (if the methods above didn't work) and choose ```Release``` as the build variant.

-In the CMake tab on the left side of VS Code, you will now find the "Project Outline" containing the buildable targets.
-Select ``AudioPlugin_All`` as the default build target or build it via the button or right-clicking.
+When the project is successfully configured, you will find the "Project Outline" in the CMake tab of VS Code, which now contains the buildable targets.
+Select ``AudioPlugin_All`` (located under "AudioPlugin") as the default build target or build it via the button or right-clicking.